konsumer/dkart/README.md

 I designed and wrote all the hardware/software using [GBDK](http://gbdk.sourceforge.net/) & [EagleCAD](http://www.cadsoftusa.com/)

-Thanks to Christopher Antonellis <christopherantonellis[at]gmail[dot]com> for good ideas, programming help, and generally being an awesome dude.
+Thanks to Christopher Antonellis for good ideas, programming help, and generally being an awesome dude.